-For the majority of medicines used it is essential that women don’t get pregnant, and for men taking methotrexate, leflunomide and biologics it’s vital they don’t get anybody pregnant.
-This is because some medicines can cause changes to the developing cells of a new baby, possibly leading to deformity, and in some circumstances may lead to miscarriage.
+For the majority of medicines used it is essential that women don’t get pregnant.
+This is because some medicines may harm the development of a new baby.

 But, this doesn’t mean that you can’t get pregnant if you want to.
 You can!
-You just need to discuss your plans with your consultant and together create a plan for managing or temporarily withdrawing your medication for a period of time before getting pregnant, during a pregnancy, and once baby is born, especially if you choose to breastfeed.
+You just need to discuss your plans with your consultant and together create a plan in advance, if necessary, for managing your medication well before getting pregnant, during a pregnancy, and once baby is born, especially if you choose to breastfeed.

-Before you start any course of medicines your rheumatology team will advise on the importance of not getting pregnant, or getting anybody pregnant, unless planned.
-If you are sexually active, it is vital that you are using contraception.
+Before you start any course of medicines your rheumatology team will advise on the importance of not getting pregnant unless planned.
+If you are sexually active, it is advised that you are using contraception.

 For women, there are 13 different types of contraception available, including the contraceptive pill, patches, implants, injections and the intrauterine device (IUD, formerly known as a coil).
 A pill will depend on you remembering to take it, while the other methods do not depend on you remembering, which may prove beneficial.

 FPA, a charity which promotes sexual health, provides a very useful guide to the 15 types of contraception available to men and women, the advantages and disadvantages of each method, and a tool to help you choose which might be the best method for you.